 Sebastien Thinel continued his point streak with seven assists in the last five games for the Mavs, and Ramsay has added to his goal streak, scoring five times in the last four games.

-Page 2 of 2 - The Mavericks invite fans to join them tonight for a special Skate with the Team event following the game.
+The Mavericks invite fans to join them tonight for a special Skate with the Team event following the game.
 Fans can sign-up at the promotions table behind section 109.

 MAVS GOALIE HONORED AGAIN: The Central Hockey League announced Monday that Mavericks goaltender Shane Owen has been named the Oakley CHL Goaltender of the Week for the period ending Dec.
 29.

 Owen, who won last week, has now won the weekly honor four times on the season and in both cases during back-to-back weeks.